microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Disable-WinGetSetting.md

 ## PARAMETERS

 ### -Name

-The name of the administrator setting
+The name of the WinGet administrator setting

 ```yaml
 Type: System.String